In Touch networks Ltd and it’s trading styles is committed to ensuring that your privacy is protected.

 |ICO||Information Commissioner’s Office.
 The UK Data Protection Regulator|

 This Privacy Notice covers how we handle your data from this website and within our organisation.
 It does not include any website you have used to access this website or any website that you access from this website.

 Under GDPR, we act as a data controller (make decisions) for your personal data that we collect and a data processor (process your data) or data controller for any of your data shared with us by a third-party.

 Who collects your personal data and is responsible for its use?

-In Touch Networks Ltd is responsible for looking after your personal data that it collects, uses and processes in accordance with the Data Protection Act.
+In Touch Networks Ltd and all related group trading styles (E.G.NonExecutiveDirectors.com).
+We are responsible for looking after your personal data that we collect, use and process in accordance with the UK Data Protection Act (2018).

 What personal information do we collect?

 In the course of our dealings with you, we will collect information about you.
 We refer to that information as personal information or personal data.
 This information may include:

 - contact information, including email address, telephone numbers and postal address